StringCare/stringcare/README.md

 Add the C++ file to the `Runner` targets.

-You can locate the `stringcare.cpp` file in your cloned private fork:
+You can locate the `stringcare.cpp` file in your cloned private repository:

 ```
 stringcare/ios/Classes/stringcare.cpp